kire9613/KTH_master_thesis/README_TEAM4.md

 One can at any time pause the system.
 Then the car is stopped and velocity is set to zero.
 When starting the system pause will always be activated.
 The system can be paused/started using *start_pause.py*.
 By running the file, pressing enter will switch the status to the opposite one, so if system is in pause enter will start the system, and if system is started enter will pause the system.

 #### Part 3 - Check if Done
-This part or the tree checks if the car have reached it's goal, that is the car is at the last waypoint.
+This part of the tree checks if the car have reached it's goal, that is if the car is at the last waypoint.
 This procedure consists of:
 * First, check if the car is near a waypoint - *Is at waypoint*
 * If we are near a waypoint, check if this is the last waypoint, e.g. the goal - *Is last waypoint*
 * If the car is at the goal we are done, and speed is set to 0 - *Set speed 0.0*